-Oregon State Bar16037 SW Upper Boones Ferry Rd
+Oregon State Bar16037 Southwest Upper Boones Ferry Road

 Tigard, OR 97224

-This course creates an interactive environment in which attendees can get specific questions answered from an attorney on real-world situations that they encounter.
-It begins where all tenancies begin—with the rental application.
+These courses create an interactive environment in which attendees can get specific questions answered from an attorney on real-world situations that they encounter.
+Part I begins where all tenancies begin—with the rental application.
 Then, by chronological succession, the class takes you through rental agreements, various addendums and special circumstances.
-Ending with every end-of-tenancy scenario with the corresponding termination notice to serve and explains refunding deposits and abandoned property rules.
+Part II covers every end-of-tenancy scenario with the corresponding termination notice to serve and explains refunding deposits and

 COURSE MATERIALS DISCLAIMER